-The Authority's financial instruments include cash, cash held with The City of Calgary, accounts receivable, long-term investments, accounts payable and accrued liabilities, accrued interest payable, long-term debt, employee benefits payable and provisions.
+The Authority's financial instruments include cash, cash held with The City of Calgary, accounts receivable, long-term investments, accounts payable, accrued liabilities, provisions, accrued interest payable, long-term debt and employee benefits payable.

 Financial instruments are recognized when the Authority becomes a party to the contractual provisions of the instrument.
 Financial assets are derecognized when the rights to receive cash flows from the assets have expired or have been transferred and the Authority has transferred substantially all risks and rewards of ownership.